From VERSUS to AND (Richard Way)

 I challenge all of you to think, how can you work with other organizations/clubs/groups/sports instead of how can you work against or how can you beat the another organization.
 We are all on the same team, a team working for the people to maximize their potential.
 Let’s work together, give each other a little push to other organization so we can create better sport and physical activity in Canada.

-Richard Way is the Project Leader of the Canadian Sport for Life movement and a member of the Leadership Team.
+Richard Way is the Senior Leader of the Canadian Sport for Life movement and a member of the Leadership Team.
 He has extensive leadership experience in the Canadian sport community including working with countless organizations on strategic planning and management functions, the Director of Sport for Vancouver’s successful 2010 Bid Corporation and twelve years with the Government of BC primarily in coaching education and training.
 A two-sport athlete, Richard represented Canada as a Luge athlete and coach as well as being an All-Canada-West soccer player with the University of Calgary.
 He now coaches his children at the community sport level.